 fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.Hebrews 12:2(NASB)

-As soldiers of the cross, we are called to live by faith, like so many in that great list of old testament saints who exploits were recorded in Hebrews 11.
-They were men and women who trusted the Lord despite the terrible circumstances many of them had to face, but as we move into Chapter 12, that great cloud of witnesses is replaced by one wonderful Witness - the Lord Jesus Christ
+As soldiers of the Cross, we are called to live by faith like so many in that great list of Old Testament saints whose exploits were recorded in Hebrews 11.
+They were men and women who trusted the Lord despite the terrible circumstances many of them had to face, but as we move into Chapter 12, that great cloud of witnesses is replaced by one wonderful Witness - the Lord Jesus Christ.

-Jesus is the supreme Witness, for He is the Son of the Most High, through Whom almighty God now speaks.
-He is the Mediator of a new and a better covenant and by example and position, He is the Alpha and Omega of or our faith.
-Jesus is the First and the Last, the Beginning and the End, the Centre and the Circumference - the Author and Finisher of all that we are.
+Jesus is the supreme Witness, for He is the Son of the Most High through Whom Almighty God now speaks.
+He is the Mediator of a new and a better covenant and by example and position, He is the Alpha and Omega of our faith.
+Jesus is the First and the Last, the Beginning and the End, the Centre and Circumference - the Author and Finisher of all that we are.

-For the overwhelming joy which lay before Him, the Lord Jesus patiently endured the cross, looking with contempt upon its shame, and afterwards returned to heaven, where He sat down on His Father's throne.
-Today there is a Man seated the right hand of the Father, interceding for us.
+For the overwhelming joy which lay before Him, the Lord Jesus patiently endured the Cross, looking with contempt upon its shame, and afterwards returned to heaven where He sat down on His Father's throne.
+Today He is seated at the right hand of the Father, interceding for us.